It's easy to start your application.

 Students with an interest in the health professions (medical, dental, physical therapy, pharmacology and veterinary) should attend pre-medicine information sessions and/or meet with the health professions advisor, Ron Laue, at least once a semester.
 During these meetings, students will be made aware of the required courses, timelines for the appropriate admissions examination, and key objectives when completing the application material.
 If interested in pursuing admission to medical school, please plan to attend the Engineering Pre-Med Meeting during orientation.

-Career Center Advising
+Center for Career Engagement Advising

 General tutoring provided by Engineering Undergraduate Student Services